 Very low X-ray energy is used during the exam, and your radiation exposure will remain safely below the American College of Radiology (ACR) guidelines.

-We are now offering 3D mammograms at Lahey Outpatient Center, Lexington and Lahey Medical Center, Peabody.
-We will offer 3D mammogaphy at Lahey Hospital & Medical Center, Burlington, in February.
+We offer 3-D mammograms at Lahey Outpatient Center, Lexington, Lahey Medical Center, Peabody and Lahey Hospital & Medical Center, Burlington.